 - 3 Proteins Can Be Identified After Isolating to Peptides

-- 4 Important LC/MS/MS Techniques for Chemical Analysis
+- 4 LC/MS/MS Techniques Important in Chemical Analysis

 HPLC and MS (Mass Spectrometry) Frequently Used in Analytical Instruments

-HPLC and MS are two instruments that are used in a large number of laboratories.
-Including organic chemistry and biochemistry, it is difficult to find a laboratory that does not use these instruments.
+HPLC and MS are the most frequently used analytical instruments in many laboratories.
+They are used so frequently that it is difficult to find a laboratory that does not use them, including organic chemistry and biochemistry.
 HPLC and MS are used in almost every field, including medicine, food, and the environment.

 HPLC is a type of chromatography.
-When multiple substances are mixed together, it is difficult to analyze them in their original state.
-If a compound is not a single compound, the data will be affected by other compounds and will contain a number of noises, making it impossible to analyze the data correctly.
+It is difficult to analyze a mixture of several substances in the solution.
+If it includes multiple compounds, the data will contain a lot of noise due to the influence of other compounds, making it impossible to analyze the data correctly.

-Chromatography is the technique used to separate multiple compounds from a mixture of substances into a single compound.
-HPLC is the most widely used method of chromatography.
+Chromatography is a method to separate multiple substances into a single compound.
+HPLC is the most widely used chromatography method.

 After separating a substance by chromatography, it is necessary to determine the nature of the compound.
 MS is used to determine the molecular weight, which allows us to investigate the weight of the target compound.
 The combination of HPLC and MS is called LC/MS.

-High Performance Liquid Chromatography (HPLC) Is the Most Common Type of Chromatography
+High Performance Liquid Chromatography (HPLC) Is the Most Common Chromatography

-Why do HPLC separate substances?
-The reason for this is that it utilizes a compound-adsorbing substance as a stationary phase.
+Why is it possible to separate substances in HPLC?
+One reason is that it uses a substance that adsorbs compounds as a stationary phase.

 High performance liquid chromatography is also known as reversed-phase chromatography.
-Reversed-phase chromatography utilizes a highly hydrophobic material as the stationary phase.
+Reversed-phase chromatography utilizes a highly hydrophobic substance as the stationary phase.
 This is called an ODS column.
-Think of an ODS column as being packed with highly hydrophobic materials.
+Think of an ODS column as being packed with a highly hydrophobic substance.

 Water and oil do not mix.
 However, substances with the same properties will strongly attract each other.
 For example, a compound with high fat-solubility will strongly adsorb to the ODS column, which is also highly hydrophobic.
 On the other hand, highly polar compounds are less likely to be adsorbed on an ODS column and will pass quickly with the liquid (mobile phase).

-The more hydrophobic a compound is, the more it will move forward gradually as it is adsorbed by the ODS column.
-In other words, understand that different compounds move through the ODS column (stationary phase) at different speeds.
+The more hydrophobic a compound is, the more it will gradually move forward while being adsorbed by the ODS column.
+In other words, the speed at which a compound moves through the ODS column (stationary phase) will vary depending on the compound.

 In HPLC, the organic solvent (mobile phase) will continue to flow.
-As a result of the compounds moving at different speeds, we can separate the materials as follows
+As a result of the compounds moving at different speeds, we can separate the substances as follows.

 High performance liquid chromatography has these characteristics.